CONNECTING, SUPPORTING & CELEBRATING

 How did you become involved in the Rural Industry? -

 I grew up on a merino sheep farm on Flinders Island.
 I graduated from the University of Tasmania in 2009 with a combined Bachelor of Law and Business.
 My working career spans across legal practice, local government and bookkeeping.
-I now live at Cressy and works with my husband and his parents on their mixed farming operation.
+I now live at Cressy and work with my husband and his parents on their mixed farming operation.

 What do you love about being a member of TWIA? -